DoctorKisow/Document-Library/Document Library/Document Library.md

 <br/><br/>
 :link: [The Difference Between Red, Blue, and Purple Teams](https://danielmiessler.com/p/red-blue-purple-teams/)<br/>

-The article "The Difference Between Red, Blue, and Purple Teams" by Daniel Miessler explains the roles of these teams in cybersecurity.
+This article explains the roles of these teams in cybersecurity:

 * Red Teams simulate real-world attackers to identify vulnerabilities.
 * Blue Teams focus on defending against these attacks and enhancing security measures.